Coggle/s3-streamlogger/readme.md

 Can also be provided as the environment variable `AWS_SECRET_KEY_ID`.

 #### name_format
 Format of file names to create, accepts [strftime specifiers](https://github.com/samsonjs/strftime).
 Defaults to `"%Y-%m-%d-%H-%M.log"`.
+The Date() used to fill the format specifiers is created with the current UTC time, but still *has the current timezone*, so any specifiers that perform timezone conversion will return incorrect dates.

 #### rotate_every
 Files will be rotated every `rotate_every` milliseconds.
 Defaults to 3600000 (60